-If you’re in bloom phase and mites appear, you better stop them fast, or your plants will produce lousy, tiny buds that look like dirtweed marijuana and lack THC.
+If you’re in bloom phase and mites appear, better stop them fast, or your cannabis plants will produce lousy, undersized buds that look like dirtweed marijuana and lack THC.

-What I should have done first is to grow my marijuana in a Controlled Environment Agriculture (CEA) sealed hydroponics grow room that locks mites out using air filtration and other strategies.
+What I should have done first is grow my marijuana in a Controlled Environment Agriculture (CEA) sealed hydroponics grow room that locks mites out using air filtration and other strategies.

 CEA includes keeping your grow room temperatures at 74F or below, and humidity between 50-60%.
 Spider mites like hot grow rooms with low humidity, so give them an environment they don’t like.

-This means you kill one generation of mites…but those mites laid eggs before they died, and those eggs later hatch so you have to spray for mites over and over again.
+This means you kill one generation of spider mites…but those mites laid eggs before they died, and those eggs later hatch so you have to spray for mites over and over again.

-Early detection is essential.
 Look at the undersides of your marijuana leaves every day, using a strong magnifying glass.

-You especially want to look for leaves that have tiny yellow-orange spots on the leaf’s topside.
+You especially want to look for marijuana leaves that have tiny yellow-orange spots on the leaf’s topside.

 As soon as you see any mites at all anywhere in your grow room, hit them hard.

 Turn off all your vents, lights and air conditioning, trigger the fogger, seal the room door and get out.
 Let the fog sit in the room for at least five hours, if not for an entire lights-out cycle.